23 million fewer Americans insured under House GOP bill to repeal Obamacare, says CBO

 The agency has already issued two reports on earlier versions of the GOP health care bill, but lawmakers continued to make changes up until the last minute to secure enough votes for passage.

 The legislation that ultimately passed would allow states to waive two key Obamacare protections for those with pre-existing conditions.
 Insurers in these states would be allowed to charge higher premiums to those with pre-existing conditions if they let their coverage lapse.
 Carriers would also be allowed to offer skimpier plans that would have lower premiums, but not cover as many benefits.
+But lawmakers also allocated additional money to a stability fund to help states cover high-cost enrollees.

 These last-minute amendments would divide the market into three, with each having very different outcomes in terms of coverage and premiums, the CBO found.